 Under Chile’s Ministry of Health, the Superintendencia de Salud largely manages the country’s healthcare options.
 Healthcare in Chile consists of a mix of a public and private systems, including FONASA (Fondo Nacional de Salud), private insurance called ISAPRES and alternative specialised insurance programmes such as those for the Armed Forces.

 Public healthcare in Chile

 Chilean nationals and legal residents have access to free and subsidised public healthcare.
 This is managed through the government-run FONASA scheme, with additional cover via privately run health insurers.

 FONASA is publicly funded through a deduction from employees’ monthly income and those who are unemployed may be eligible to a grant.
-There are also several other government offices providing niche services to the healthcare market, such as Primary Health Organisations.
+There are also several other government offices providing niche services to the healthcare market.